coloringchaos/ixd-s18/_posts/2018-2-21-mobile-ux.md

 **Interaction Framework / IA:**<br> Develop a blueprint of your interactive experience that explains the content and structure of your app.
 This graphics focuses solely on the content of your app and how it will be structured.

 **Paper Prototypes:**<br>Prototype your full mobile experience using paper.
 Create a paper mockup of every screen in your app using paper, stick notes, notecards, etc. For more detail about how to do this, watch [Paper Prototyping](https://www.lynda.com/User-Experience-tutorials/UX-Design-Techniques-Paper-Prototyping/534422-2.html).
+Figure out a creative way to post your papaer prototypes - maybe use stop animation or video.

+**Wireframe Prototype**:<br>Develop a high-fidelity interactive wireframe prototype of your mobile app.
+A high fidelity wireframe consists of actual content (no lorem ipsum) and includes accurate content dimensions, specific typeface choices, button styles, and icons.
+Images are not required, although if they are important given your content, you might choose to include a few.
+Similarly, a black and white color palette is sufficient, although you may choose to incorporate some color if you feel it helps to communicate the concept. ***Overall, your focus should be on the interaction and user experience, use the interface to communicate that in a straightforward way.***

-**Wireframe Prototype**:<br>Develop an interactive wireframe prototype of your mobile app.
-Generate wireframes in whatever software you prefer, then develop an interactive prototype of the whole experience usign Adobe XD or InVision.
+Generate wireframes in whatever software you prefer, then create an interactive prototype of the whole experience using either Adobe XD or InVision.
 You must be able to share the interactive version of your mockup online.

 ## Blog Post